Origin of external hemorrhoids

 Who is at risk for external hemorrhoids?

-If your parents have had external hemorrhoids at some time, you may be more likely to have them too; that is, if there are precedents in your family, you may be exposed to it.
+If your parents have had external hemorrhoids at some time, you may be more likely to have them, too; if there are precedents in your family, you may be exposed to them.

 However, hemorrhoids can also be caused by pregnancy, in the case, obviously, of women.

-Now, another factor to take into account is the age.
-Well, as we get older, hemorrhoids can occur due to the increased pressure caused by sitting a lot.
+Now, another factor to take into account is age.
+As we get older, hemorrhoids can occur due to the increased pressure caused by sitting a lot.

 But also, everything that causes tension during bowel movements can lead to external hemorrhoids.

 If you are not sure what could be the cause of your hemorrhoids, your doctor may be able to determine why you are being affected by this bothersome condition.